Derived equivalence and fibrations over curves and surfaces: Non-vanishing loci and fibrations

 \begin{rmk} In \cite{catanese:moduli}, the author considers fibrations over normal projective varieties of maximal Albanese dimension and with non-surjective Albanese map.
-We point out that our class of $\chi$-positive irrational pencils is not a sub-class of Catanese's fibrations.
-In fact, there exist smooth projective varieties with positive holomorphic Euler characteristic and finite and surjective Albanese maps (\emph{cf}. \cite[Example 8.1]{barja+pardini+stoppino:linearsystems}). \end{rmk}
+We notice that our classes of $\chi$-positive higher irrational pencils are not sub-classes of Catanese's fibrations.
+In fact, there are smooth projective varieties with positive holomorphic Euler characteristic such that their Albanese maps are finite and surjective (\emph{cf}. \cite[Example 7.2]{barja+pardini+stoppino:linearsystems}). \end{rmk} For any pairs of integers $q\geq k\geq 1$ we define the following sets of fibrations: